aws-samples/amazon-cloudwatch-monitor-for-sap-hana/docs/Troubleshooting.md

 > - Lambda + SAP HANA@EC2: 3\<instanceID\>13 and 3\<instanceID\>15, so that the Lambda function can connect via the private subnet to the SAP HANA system to be monitored
 > - Lambda: Additionally port 443 to call AWS Secrets Manager and CloudWatch APIs.
 In case of a private subnet without NAT Gateway make sure to create respective [private endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html)!

-In case of "authentication failed SQLSTATE: 28000", modify the database name in AWS Secrets Manager to "SYSTEMDB" instead of HANA SID.
+In case of "authentication failed SQLSTATE: 28000" (e.g. single tenant), modify the database name in AWS Secrets Manager to "SYSTEMDB" instead of HANA SID.